 - Completed the St. John Fisher College Core Curriculum requirements

 - Completed all course requirements of the department(s) or program(s) in which the student is majoring and minoring, with the exception of those department(s) or program(s) that have an agreement in writing to accept courses taken at the law school(s) of their choosing as satisfying major requirements

 - A 3.5 GPA at the time of applying to the law school of their choosing and the minimal LSAT score specified by that law school

 Other eligibility requirements also apply.

-St. John Fisher College will accept credits in transfer from the first year of the law program(s) applicable to the bachelor's degree for coursework in which the student has earned a grade of "C" or above.
-For more information, students interested in LEAP should consult with the political science department chair, who is also the Fisher LEAP contact and advisor.
+St. John Fisher College will accept a maximum of 30 credits in transfer from the first year of the law program(s) applicable to the bachelor's degree for coursework in which the student has earned a grade of "C" or above.
+For more information, students interested in LEAP should consult with Jane Snyder, the Fisher LEAP contact and advisor.
 This consultation should take place during the freshman or sophomore year to discuss and plan for the LEAP application process.

 Students interested in the LEAP program should contact Professor Snyder as soon as they start their academic program at Fisher.
 This program is aimed mainly at entering freshmen and is ill-suited to students transferring to Fisher with an Associate’s Degree.